Why I Built Pulleat

 Public discussion reflects the same thing.
 Developers on Reddit still complain that Google Maps and Places become expensive quickly when autocomplete, geocoding, map loads, and route requests pile up.
 On Nairaland, users still ask how to add streets, complain that some Nigerian directions are misleading, or rely on landmarks to verify map accuracy.

-What We Built
+What I Actually Built

 - Forward geocoding